 Teachers in our Nature Programs consult the forecast regularly, and weather-related safety is considered in all decision-making (i.e. how far to venture away from the main building, how long to be outside).
 In the case of predicted thunder and lightning, teachers will ensure participants are close to shelter so that they can quickly take cover.
-In the case of extreme cold (-25°C including wind chill or below) or extreme heat (30°C), teachers will limit children's length of exposure, and will constantly assess the children's comfort and safety, watching for signs of frostbite, hypothermia, heat exhaustion, etc. In the event that the road conditions make travel to/from any field trip locations unsafe for either staff or students, we may need to cancel the field trip for that day.
-We will notify you by DOJO if possible at least 1 hour prior to the start time.
+In the case of extreme cold (-25°C including wind chill or below) or extreme heat (30°C), teachers will limit children's length of exposure, and will constantly assess the children's comfort and safety, watching for signs of frostbite, hypothermia, heat exhaustion, etc. If the road conditions make travel to/from any field trip locations unsafe for either staff or students, we may need to cancel the field trip for that day.
+We will notify you via Class Dojo.